thhuang/docker-combo/lengstrom-fast-style-transfer/README.md

     - [Install Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)
     - [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)
     - [Other information](https://docs.docker.com/install/)
-2. Build the environment for the application
+2. [Optional] If you would like to build the docker image from scratch, you can use the following command to build it:
     ```shell
-    docker build -t fast-style-transfer .
+    docker build -t <image_name> .
     ```

 ## Execution